- Get link

 This word in daily conversation usually collocates with the word [banget].
 So, you will hear [males banget] often in daily conversation in Indonesia.

-Males banget if translated word for word into English, the translation would be [too lazy].
-But, when you hear Indonesian people say this phrase [males banget], it actually means that they do not want to do something, or they do not like doing it.
+[Males banget], if translated word for word into English, the translation would be [too lazy].
+But, when you hear Indonesian people say this phrase [males banget], it actually means that they do not want to do something or do not like doing it.

 In the first sentence, the meaning of [malas] here is [lazy].
 But in the second and the third example sentences, the meaning of [males] here is do not want to do something, do not like doing something.

-So, you really need to know the situation, to know whether the meaning of [males] is [lazy] or the meaning of [males] in that situation is don't want to do something.
+So, you really need to know the situation to know whether the meaning of [males] is [lazy] or the meaning of [males] in that situation is that you don't want to do something.

 Examples of Males In Use